An Experiment in ATOMIC STRUCTURE verifying Einstein's theory of mass and energy.

 Conclusion

-The disk generator is serving a useful purpose educating the public about the broad scope of awareness our Presidents used to have..
 As to the success of my senior year undergraduate school project;

-2. 16 hours of lab work including trouble shooting
+2. 16 hours of lab work including trouble shooting.

-3. $15 out of pocket expenses
+3. $15 out of pocket expenses the local industries were very helpful.

 4. I was able to detect scintillations on a fluorescent screen and to get detection on the electric counters.. at voltage ranging from 75,000 to 350,000 volts across the accelerating tube.